Gitennes Exploration (CVE:GIT) Sets New 1-Year Low at $0.04

-Gitennes Exploration Inc. (CVE:GIT – Get Rating)’s stock price hit a new 52-week low during mid-day trading on Wednesday .
-The company traded as low as C$0.04 and last traded at C$0.04, with a volume of 100000 shares.
-The stock had previously closed at C$0.05.
+Gitennes Exploration Inc. (CVE:GIT – Get Rating) hit a new 52-week low during mid-day trading on Tuesday .
+The company traded as low as C$0.04 and last traded at C$0.04, with a volume of 69000 shares changing hands.
+The stock had previously closed at C$0.04.

 Gitennes Exploration Company Profile (CVE:GIT)